 Did your smartphone spark an interest in photography?
-The fake bokeh on the iPhone 7 Plus only takes you so far.
+The fake bokeh on the iPhone X only takes you so far.
 Now you’re in the market for a DSLR.
 Do you jump into the deep end or dip your feet into the world of DSLRs?
 Easy mirrorless fans, there’s a guide for you too.
 I know we have our Sony and Fuji fans.

 Our guide on the best entry-level DSLRs is about easing you into the hobby.
 It’s not about tossing you a professional level full-frame and saying good luck.
 Besides, who actually reads the manual?
 We were all beginners at one point, and on this list, you’ll find a variety of cameras that are both budget and user-friendly.

 Start out with the kit lens and graduate to a solid prime lens.
 35mm.
 50mm.
 Whatever you feel the most comfortable with.
 Don’t break the bank until you’re ready to really dive into the hobby or decide to make yourself the next YouTube vlogging sensation.